dpotschka/mysite/Davee_ReadMe.txt

-We'll discuss in more detail in the reusable apps tutorial why we do this multiple template and admin directories. https://docs.djangoproject.com/en/1.10/intro/reusable-apps/
+We'll discuss in more detail in the reusable apps tutorial why we do this multiple template and admin directories.
+It's so we can turn myPolls into a package and store it in python27/site-packages/lib We want the package functionality to be seperate from mysite.
+See 18 below.
+I did the package thing it works great but you can't do it online because pa controls which packages go into /lib https://docs.djangoproject.com/en/1.10/intro/reusable-apps/